Home » Learning » Engaging End of the Year Activities for High School Seniors

 Forget the standard worksheet packets and textbook reviews.
 It’s time to get creative and give your seniors the send-off they deserve.
 Here are some ideas to inspire you:

-Memory Books and Senior Scrapbooks
+Memory Books & Senior Scrapbooks

 end of the year activities for high school seniors